wildlyinaccurate/jekyll-responsive-image/README.md

 ## Usage

-Replace your images with the `responsive_image` tag, specifying a path to the image.
+Replace your images with the `responsive_image` tag, specifying the path to the image in the `path` attribute.

 ```
 {% responsive_image path: assets/my-file.jpg %}